The Fine Art of Scoping a SOC 2 AuditPublished May 16, 2017 by Matt Kelly • 3 min read

-Define the scope too narrowly, and you might not provide the assurance your customers will want—prompting more SOC 2 audits in the future.
-Define it too broadly, and you waste money, time, and productivity as the audit disrupts daily operations.
+That’s no easy task for a small firm, and setting the scope of your SOC 2 audit correctly is crucial.
+Define the scope too narrowly, and you might not give the assurance your customers will want—prompting more SOC 2 audits in the future.
+Define it too broadly, and you waste money while disrupting daily operations to perform the audit.

 So how do you strike that balance?
 And what role does the compliance or audit executive play in that task?

 Start by remembering the logic behind SOC audits: for a service organization, they offer assurance about the strength of your security controls.
 (We had a long primer on SOC audits last month: the kinds that exist, how to prepare for them, how they unfold when the auditors arrive.)
 A Type I SOC audit confirms that your service organization controls are designed correctly at a certain point in time; a Type II audit verifies that the controls actually work for a set period of time.

 OK, but “designed correctly” and “actually work” to do what?

 Enter the Trust Services Principles—your first decision when scoping a SOC 2 audit.